Let’s talk about the 1,800-plus 'young' volcanoes in the US Southwest

-Category: Environment Hits: 0They're born.
+Category: Environment Hits: 2They're born.
 They live once, erupting for a period that might last for days, years or decades.
 Then, they go dark and die.
 This narrative describes the life of a monogenetic volcano, a type of volcanic hazard that can pose important dangers despite an ephemeral existence.
 The landscape of the southwestern U.S. is heavily scarred by past eruptions of such volcanoes, and a new study marks a step toward understanding future risks for the region.

 Read more https://www.sciencedaily.com/releases/2021/11/211103115444.htm